a-liut/gio-fog-node-go/README.md

 The Gò Plants Fog Node searches for Giò-compliant devices and connects to them providing a unified REST interface to let the rest of Giò Plant platform interact with devices.
 The connection is kept open until the program stops or the device disconnects.

-To stop the program, send SIGINT signal.
+To stop the program, send the SIGINT signal.

 ## How does it work

-The tools starts by scanning for BLE devices.
+The tools start by scanning for BLE devices.
 When a new SmartVase is found, it connects to it and starts to receive data.
 Data are then forwarded to registered callbacks if any.

 ### Transport

-The framework implemented is able to support multiple transports to connect to devices.
+The framework implemented is able to support multiple kinds of transport to connect to devices.
-Only the BLE transport is implemented in this moment.
+Only the BLE transport is implemented at this moment.

 In order to define a new transport, just implement the Start method and add it to the list of registered transports.
 The framework will take care of its execution.

 #### BLE Transport

-Transport implementation that allow the software to interact with BLE Gio-compliant devices.
+Transport implementation that allows the software to interact with BLE Gio-compliant devices.

 It provides a notification mechanism that allows remote clients to be notified when a new reading is produced by a device.
-The client register its *webhook* url and when a new Reading is produced, Fog Node makes a POST http call providing information about the device who produced the reading and the reading itself.
+The client register its *webhook* URL and when a new Reading is produced, Fog Node makes a POST HTTP call providing information about the device who produced the reading and the reading itself.

 ##### BLEDevice
 BLEDevice is a representation for a device that can be handled by the system.